 One October night in 2011, I decided to start a software company.
 It turned out to be a simple bureaucratic process that involved a few forms and some manageable payments, and a few months later, Wolf Butler Art & Software officially existed.
 I'd written down that name on the form, because who doesn't want to own an animal company?
 The concept was that as a "comedy server," its digital infrastructure would automate my income.

-When I released my first game, a speed-reading text adventure for Android called Diamond Find, Wolf Butler facilitated a way for me to get paid for the few copies I sold.
+When I released my first game, a speed-reading text adventure for Android called Diamond Find, the business facilitated a way for me to get paid for the few copies I sold.
 After that, the other work I produced naturally fell under its imprint.
-The business continued.
+Operations continued.

 But nothing saw big success.
 I didn't put enough into marketing.
 Didn't dream big enough.
 Didn't have a plan to "scale up."